PsyTeachR/FAQ/docs/02-troubleshooting.md

 ![*Install Required Packages*](images/mac04_rmd_install.png)

-There will be a lot of red output in the RStudio console, but this is normal.
+There will be a lot of red output in the RStudio <a class='glossary' target='_blank' title='The pane in RStudio where you can type in commands and view output messages.' href='https://psyteachr.github.io/glossary/c#console'>console</a>, but this is normal.

 ![*Installing Packages*](images/mac05_installing.png)

-After this, try to make a new R Markdown file and knit the demo file to html.
+After this, try to make a new <a class='glossary' target='_blank' title='The R-specific version of markdown: a way to specify formatting, such as headers, paragraphs, lists, bolding, and links, as well as code blocks and inline code.' href='https://psyteachr.github.io/glossary/r#r-markdown'>R Markdown</a> file and <a class='glossary' target='_blank' title='To create an HTML, PDF, or Word document from an R Markdown (Rmd) document' href='https://psyteachr.github.io/glossary/k#knit'>knit</a> the demo file to html.
 You should be all set now.

 Thanks to Ashley McCluskey for figuring out where to get the command tools!

-*2020 October 1 -LDB*
+*October 1, 2020. -LDB*

 ## When I start RStudio, I get the error "Fatal error: unable to initialize the JIT"